LT-IntroToAI-SY2526/assignment-0-AshleyQ17/writeup.md

 **2. Explain what "committing and pushing" means in your own words.
 Why are these steps important?**

-[Committing and pushing is the way you can add changes or edits that you have made to your repository in Github.
-These steps are important because doing so helps your teacher and classmates see the edits you've made, you can share it to the class.]
+[Committing and pushing is adding edits or making changes to your repository in Github.
+You can commit after making your changes and it saves your changes.
+After you have committed you can pushto add the changes to your repository.
+These steps are important to do because doing so will edit your repository so that you can then share it to your teacher and classmates]

 **3. What is a repository and what does it contain?**